BorgwardtLab/significant-subgraph-mining/README.md

 Please see the following paper for the detailed information about this algorithm and refer it in your published research:

-* Sugiyama, M., López, L. L., Kasenburg, N., Borgwardt, K. M.: **Significant Subgraph Mining with Multiple Testing Correction,** *Proceedings of the 2015 SIAM International Conference on Data Mining* (SDM15), 2015.
+* Sugiyama, M., Llinares López, F., Kasenburg, N., Borgwardt, K. M.: **Significant Subgraph Mining with Multiple Testing Correction,** *Proceedings of the 2015 SIAM International Conference on Data Mining* (SDM15), 2015.
 [[arXiv]](http://arxiv.org/abs/1407.0316)

+Note that only the *testability* is implemented in this distribution and the *effective number of test* proposed in the above paper is not used.

 GASTON is used as a frequent subgraph mining algorithm: